eyadelfar/JAVA-Project-Resturant-management-system-/Restaurant-Management-System-Core-Java-Project-master/README.md

 (Modifing the data file directoly may make problem.)

 ## Show menu
-You can see all menu items by clicking ALL button, and items in particular categories by clicking Drink, Alcohol, Main, or Dessert button.
+You can see all menu items by clicking ALL button, and items in particular categories by clicking Drink, Hot drink, Main, or Dessert button.
 ## Taking order
 ### Create new order
 1. Click "Show menu" button on the left